r8vnhill/godgal/README.md

-# GodGAL: Godot Geometry Algorithm Library
+# GodGAL: Godot Geometry Algorithms Library

 The answer to the eternal question: Can you use CGAL from Godot?